rodrigo-serra/perception_ros/README.md

 - startReid()

   It starts the Reid node.
+It requires the reid node to be running.

 - stopReid()

   It stops the Reid node.
+It requires the reid node to be running.

 - resetReid()

   It resets the Reid node.
+It requires the reid node to be running.

 - takePhotoReid()

   Meant to take a photo of a person and added to the detection record.
+It requires the reid node to be running.

 - enableAutomaticReid()

   Activates automatic reid, i.e., every time a new person is detected, the node will capture a photo and added it to the detection record.
+It requires the reid node to be running.

-.- disableAutomaticReid()
+- disableAutomaticReid()

   Disables automatic reid.
+It requires the reid node to be running.

  - startMediapipeHolistic()

     It starts the Mediapipe holistic node.
+It requires the mediapipe holistic node to be running.

  - stopMediapipeHolistic()

     It stops the Mediapipe holistic node.
+It requires the mediapipe holistic node to be running.

  - resetMediapipeHolistic()

     It resets the Mediapipe holistic node.
+It requires the mediapipe holistic node to be running.

+ - startDetectron()

+    It starts the detectron node and it loads the model.
+It requires the detectron node to be running.

+ - startDetectronTopics()

+    The node starts subscribing and publishing.
+It requires the detectron node to be running.

+ - stopDetectron()

+    It stops the detectron node and it deletes the model.
+It requires the detectron node to be running.

+ - stopDetectronTopics()

+    The node stops subscribing and publishing.
+It requires the detectron node to be running.